synflyn28/fcc-frontend/README.md

-# Front End Web Applications for Free Code Camp
+# Front End Web Application Portfolio

 This project contains every front-end application I have made for the FreeCodeCamp online web community.
 This package was designed so that a local instance or a cloud instance of my work may be viewable outside of CodePen.io (project link